Testing the “I Amsterdam” card – is a purchase worth it?

 “I Amsterdam” card – what is it?
 How does it work?

-The “I Amsterdam” card is the official sightseeing pass of the city of Amsterdam.
-It aims to assist visitors with the hodgepodge of public transport tariffs and admissions to attractions.
+The ‘I amsterdam’ card is the official sightseeing pass for the city of Amsterdam.
+It is designed to help visitors to the city find their way through the jungle of public transport fares and admission tickets.

 The name is derived from the word play „I am Amsterdam“.